uadmin/uadmin/README.md

 - Metric System
 - Multilingual translation
 - MySQL Database Support
-- Offers FREE hosting for your app while you are developing by using a single command: uadmin publish
+- Offers FREE hosting for your app while you are developing by using a single command: uAdmin publish
 - Pretty good security features (SSL, 2-Factor Authentication, Password Reset, Hash Salt, Database Encryption)
 - Public access to media
-- Self relation of foreign key/many2many
+- Self-relation of foreign key/many2many
 - Sending an email from your app by establishing an email configuration
-- System settings which can be used system wide to keep application settings
+- System settings could be used system-wide to keep application settings
 - Tag support for fields
 - Translation files preloading
 - Validation for user input